arp242/arp242.net/_posts/2019-01-13-source-code-shame.markdown

 I suspect that that many companies don't publish their source code not because they're against the idea of it, but because they're ashamed of the quality.
-Publishing the source – either as open source of ‘source available’ – will mean showing your entire customer base what a bloody mess is is.
+Publishing the source – either as open source of ‘source available’ – will mean showing your entire customer base what a bloody mess it is.

 With a closed code base, you can fix most issues "silently" without too many customers noticing there was actually a really embarrassing bug or security